 Basics of Property Valuation

-Connecticut is an “all property” state, which means that the vast majority of spouses’ property can be divided.
-Once it’s determined that an asset can be divided, the second step is to value that asset so that the court can divide it equitably.
+Connecticut is an “all property” state, meaning the vast majority of spouses’ property can be divided.
+Once the court determines that it can divide an asset, the second step is to value it so that the court can divide it equitably.

-Generally speaking, courts value assets when a divorce is final, not when it is filed.
-That said, Connecticut law does not require that all assets be values as of the exact date of the judgment.
-Sometimes it is too difficult to value an asset on the precise date that the court orders the divorce.
+Generally speaking, courts value assets when divorces are final, not when they are filed.
+That said, Connecticut law does not require you to value all assets as of the exact date of the judgment.
+Sometimes it is too difficult to value an asset on the precise date the court orders the divorce.
 In those cases, spouses should value the asset as reasonably close to the divorce date as possible.
 This happens, for example, when an appraisal is required to determine an asset’s value.

 Determining the fair market value depends on the nature of the asset.

 How to divide property is one of the most critical issues in divorces.
 And, it’s one of the most confusing.
 Connecticut has no set formulas or rules on how to divide property.
 The good news is that it creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
 To prepare to make solid and informed decisions, you need to understand how property division works.
 Our Comprehensive Connecticut Property Division Guide tells you everything you need to know about property division in Connecticut.

 To start making a plan for your divorce, reach out.
 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
 We analyze those goals, plus the facts of your case, and present you with recommendations and options to move forward.